RussBaz/DomainQ/README.md

 }
 ```
 ## Changelog
+### 2.0.0 - xx.xx.2021
+* Breaking Changes - interfaces and signatures of existing functions were changed
+* Updated BoundedMb put/take functions to receive timeout options as a parameter
 ### 1.1.0 - 16.08.2021
 * Quality of life improvements to SVar
     * New function `ignoreFill` which automatically discards the result of `tryFill`